Stewie23/humhub2civicrm/README.md

 This module supports flexible newsletter and opt-in scenarios by linking HumHub checkboxes or profile values to CiviCRM group membership—fully automated on profile save.

 ---
+⚠️ Note: This module is in early development.
+While group joining and leaving functionality is working, logging is currently minimal and not yet user-friendly.
+The connection test is basic, profile field handling is limited, and matcher configuration is currently hardcoded.
+A dedicated log viewer and admin tools are planned.

 ## 🧹 Features